-Finally, there are many mid-week ride-outs and cafe meet-ups, as well as numerous social events to keep in touch with old friends.
-Or make new ones!
+Finally, there are many mid-week ride-outs, cafe meet-ups, and numerous social events to keep in touch with old friends – or make new ones!

 3. Ducati Owners Club

 Approaching its 50th anniversary, DOC GB has over 2000 members across its regional branches.
-And membership comes with a package that is extensive!
+And membership comes with an extensive package!

 Additionally, members can enjoy plenty of discounts at dealerships, shops, and insurance companies.